lcapo/developer-documentation-hotel/DSF/DescriptiveInfo.rst

 Remarks
 -------

-The maximum time, that is permitted in our system, before the connection is closed,  is of **180000** milliseconds.
+The maximum time permitted in our system before the connection is closed is **180000** milliseconds.

 |